Yohani: Career

 It became a milestone in Sri Lankan music as it was the first Hindi song to include Sinhala lyrics (of the original song).
 Tanishk Bagchi and Chamath Sangeeth composed the song and Rashmi Virag, Dulan ARX and Mellow D penned the lyrics.
 Along with Yohani, India's popular singer Jubin Nautiyal & Surya Raghunaathan featured in the song which is from the Bollywood movie Thank God.
 It released in October 2022 and features Indian actors Siddharth Malhotra, Ajay Devgan and Rakul Preet Singh along with Canadian artiste Nora Fatehi.
 The song gained popularity on Indian social media as well.

 Her first Indian Song was "Po Po Po", a Tamil song in the film The Legend.

 For promoting the movie Thank God, she featured on India's popular entertainment show The Kapil Sharma Show as a guest on Diwali.
 She then left for the Maldives where she participated in Chanaacha 2022.
 Also, she appeared in Sampath Bank's WePay advertisement.

 On 10 November 2022, she crossed the one million followers mark on her Instagram account, making her the third Sri Lankan celebrity to reach one million followers, after Piyumi Hansamali and Dinakshi Priyasad.

 In 2023, she contributed her vocals to the remake of the song "Jheda Nasha" which featured Nora Fatehi and Indian actor Ayushmann Khurrana in the Bollywood film An Action Hero.

 Her third Hindi song and her first non-film Hindi song, "Tu Samane Aaye", was released in November 2022.
 Jubin Nautiyal also contributed his vocals to this song.

 She then released the song "Chaudhary" in January 2023, also featuring the vocals of popular Rajasthani singer Mame Khan and Jubin Nautiyal.
 In February 2023, Don & D Entertainment organized two grand musical concerts of veteran Bollywood singer Udit Narayan in Melbourne and Sydney, Australia.
 Yohani also featured in these concerts.
 She held two more concerts in Kolkata and Raipur, India.

 Months later, she performed a song in Sinhala titled "Medusa" on 4 March, with new singer Warunah.

-She has an upcoming collaboration with Guru Randhawa and another collaboration with Shreya Ghoshal.